The Manticore-Local Cluster Catalogue: A Posterior Map of Massive Structures in the Nearby Universe: Results

 \subsection{Census of posterior halo associations}

-Our clustering analysis yields a final catalogue of 225 posterior halo associations with mean masses $\langle M_{200} \rangle \geq 10^{14}$~M$_\odot$ and at least 40 members across the posterior ensemble.
-These objects represent the most robustly constrained massive halos in the local Universe, consistently recovered in the majority of our 80 posterior realizations.
+Our clustering analysis yields a fiducial catalogue of 401 posterior halo associations with $\langle M_{200} \rangle \geq 10^{14}\,{\rm M_\odot}$, representing robustly constrained massive halos in the local Universe that are consistently recovered across the 80 posterior realizations.

-\Cref{fig:spatial_distribution} shows their spatial distribution from two complementary viewpoints.
-The left panel presents positions in equatorial Cartesian coordinates, centred on the observer, with the dashed circle indicating a 300~Mpc radius.
-The associations are broadly distributed within this region, with no strong anisotropies indicative of systematic biases in the identification process.
-The right panel shows the same sample in celestial coordinates, illustrating wide sky coverage.
-As expected, the density of associations is reduced within $\pm15^\circ$ of the Galactic plane, where \tmpp\ completeness is limited by stellar contamination and dust extinction.
-Nevertheless, one or two particularly massive associations are still recovered in the Zone of Avoidance, consistent with structures that remain detectable despite degraded constraints.
+\Cref{fig:spatial_distribution} shows the sky distribution of associations overlaid on the \tmpp\ galaxy overdensity field within the redshift range $z \in [0.02, 0.03]$.
+The associations preferentially coincide with overdense regions in the galaxy distribution, confirming that they trace genuine large-scale structure rather than artefacts of the clustering algorithm.
+The reduced density of associations near the Galactic plane (marked by dashed lines at $|b| = 10^\circ$) reflects the lower completeness of the \tmpp\ survey in this region due to stellar contamination and dust extinction.
+Nevertheless, a small number of associations are recovered within the Zone of Avoidance, consistent with structures that remain detectable despite degraded constraints.

-The radial distribution of mean distances for the posterior halo associations is shown in \cref{fig:distance_distribution}.
-At distances $\lesssim 150$~Mpc, the distribution broadly follows the expected $N \propto R^2$ scaling for a uniform population in Euclidean space.
+The radial distribution of mean observer distances for the posterior halo associations is shown in \cref{fig:distance_distribution}.
+At distances $\lesssim 150$~Mpc from the observer, the distribution broadly follows the expected $N \propto R^2$ scaling for a uniform population in Euclidean space.
 Beyond this scale, the counts decline as observational constraints become noisier with increasing distance, causing the average cluster significance to decrease and fewer associations to meet our membership criteria.
 This is consistent with the signal-to-noise decline beyond $R \approx 200$~Mpc demonstrated in \citet{McAlpine2025}.
-This behaviour reflects our methodological choice to prioritize reliability over completeness, retaining only associations that are consistently recovered across the posterior.
+This reflects a fundamental limitation of the catalogue: completeness degrades with distance as the underlying \tmpp\ constraints weaken.
+Rather than include poorly constrained systems, we retain only associations consistently recovered across the posterior, accepting reduced completeness at large distances in favour of reliability.
+The mass distribution (lower panel of \cref{fig:distance_distribution}) shows that the sample is dominated by systems near the $10^{14}$~M$_\odot$ threshold, declining steeply toward higher masses as expected from the halo mass function.